nikop/steam-help/faqs/Using Launch Settings for Video and Display Problems.md

-[section id=#autoconfig]# How do I set the autoconfig launch option?
+# How do I set the autoconfig launch option?
-[/section]The *-autoconfig* launch option will allow Steam to configure a Valve/Source game with the best settings for use on your machine.
+The *-autoconfig* launch option will allow Steam to configure a Valve/Source game with the best settings for use on your machine.

 * Open Steam
 * Go to the "Library"